d12frosted/homebrew-emacs-plus/docs/emacs-client-app.md

 - Drag and drop files onto the Emacs Client.app icon
 - Launch a new Emacs frame from Spotlight or the Dock
 - Set Emacs Client as the default application for text files
+- Handle `org-protocol://` URLs for org-capture, org-roam, and other integrations

 ## Why AppleScript?